bartekpacia/random/talks/jetbrains-mobile-apps-with-kotlin/talk.md

 Now, mobile development is known for requiring much heavier tooling than frontend – so I'll introduce myself real quick, then we'll quickly download Android Studio, and in the meantime I'll say a bit about JetBrains.

-### About JetBrains

-We have internships.
-It's quite unfortunate because they just finished last week.
-Please sign up for a new edition
-- We're looking for a student ambassador at FEUP

 ## 00:10 – 00:30 — Kotlin Basics (Fast-Paced)

 Use Kotlin by Example for it: https://play.kotlinlang.org/byExample